Student Wellness Programs

-Below are some ways to incorporate healthy eating in your student's lifestyle while supporting the School Wellness Policy.
+Below are some ways to incorporate healthy eating into your student's lifestyle while supporting the School Wellness Policy.

-FUNDRAISING OPTIONSOver the years Fundraising activities have included the sale of candy, cookies, and other foods low in nutritional value.Below are some fundraising options that can support your organization's financial needs, as well as support the School Wellness Policy.SMART SNACKS IN SCHOOLAll foods available in District schools during the school day will be offered to students with consideration for promoting student health and reducing childhood obesity in accordance with the Healthy Hunger Free Kids Act of 2010.
+All foods available in District schools during the school day will be offered to students with consideration for promoting student health and reducing childhood obesity in accordance with the Healthy Hunger-Free Kids Act of 2010.
 Those foods coming from outside of the school cafeteria will be prepackaged and include complete ingredients lists.The Smart Snacks in School regulation applies to foods sold a la carte, in the school store, vending machines, and any other venues where food is sold to students.To qualify as a Smart Snack, a snack or entrée must first meet the general nutrition standards:

 - Be a grain product that contains 50 percent or more whole grains by weight (have a whole grain as the first ingredient); or

 - Have as the first ingredient a fruit, a vegetable, a dairy product, or a protein food; or